TohnJravolta/Custom_GPT_Wizard/Collective Intelligence Manifesto.md

-Collective Intelligence Manifesto Version 0.1.1 [A Living Document] Originally Evoked by @TohnJravolta on November 10th 2023 PLease feel free to offer input and evolve the document.
+Collective Intelligence Manifesto Version 0.1.1 [A Living Document] Originally evocation by @TohnJravolta on November 10th 2023.
+PLease feel free to offer input and evolve the document.

 (Current Iteration is Focusing on Accessibility)

     Introduction